Ignition Park: Development of Ignition Park

 In 2014, Great Lakes Capital bought 13 acres of land in the park which they would be permitted to construct up to four buildings on, with the option of acquiring an addition 11 acres that they could then build a further four buildings on.
 In 2016, the company finished $12 million of construction on two buildings named "Calayst One" and "Catalyst Two".
 The buildings contain 90000 sqft of space, and are designed with tech firms as their target tenants.
-Among the first tenants of the Catalyst Two building was the $36 million Notre Dame Trubomachinery Laboratory.
+Among the first tenants of the Catalyst Two building was the $36 million Notre Dame Turbomachinery Laboratory.

 In June 2018, the South Bend Redevelopment Commissioned approved $2.7 million to develop the new 12000 sqfoot Technology Resource Center in the Catalyst Two building.
 This "collaboration hub" opened in November 2019.

 A partnership between Carrier Global and the University of Notre Dame saw the February 2022 opening of the Willis Carrier Centrifugal Compressor Technology Laboratory, which is meant to provide Notre Dame University students with hands-on experience in the development of HVAC compressors.
 Carrier intends to utilize the technology that the lab will develop in order to assist the company in meeting its goals for making its products more environmentally-friendly.
 Carrier and the university agreed to a three-year collaboration, which also saw the creation of the Carrier Center of Excellence at the park's existing Notre Dame Turbomachinery Laboratory.

 In December 2019, Press Ganey Associates started construction on a new national headquarters building in the park.
 Press Ganey was the fifth-largest employer in the South Bend region by that time.
 The 82064 sqfoot building was completed in 2021.
 In January 2022, NAS Investments bought the building, and will serve as its property manager.